mehulagg/gitlab/doc/user/project/clusters/index.md

 Some GitLab features may support versions outside the range provided here.

+NOTE:
+GKE Cluster creation by GitLab is curently not supported for Kubernetes 1.19+.
+See [the related bog](https://gitlab.com/gitlab-org/gitlab/-/issues/331582#note_582391089) for more information.

 ### Adding and removing clusters

 See [Adding and removing Kubernetes clusters](add_remove_clusters.md) for details on how